gbfrancisco/gbfrancisco.github.io/essays/questions-are-for-the-ignorant-not-for-the-lazy.md

 ## How do you ask questions?

 Eric S. Raymond, one of the authors of "How to Ask Questions The Smart Way", provides several key points on how to ask smart and meaningful questions.
 He descriptively laid out how "hackers" love solving challenging problems and that it keeps their minds constantly engaged and stimulated.
 That is not to say they are always available around, answering every question they find, continuously catering to people's ignorance.
 They have lives too, they have their own problems to deal with and throwing lackadaisical questions at them will not help them at all.
 In Raymond's essay, there are select key points that stand out the most among his ample set of rules:

+- Use meaningful, specific subject headers,
+-
+-

-According to Eric S. Raymond, ,
+According to Raymond,

-> When you ask your question, display the fact that you have done these things first; this will help establish that you're not being a lazy sponge and wasting people's time.
+> When you ask your question, display the fact that you have \[attempted to look for answers elsewehere\]; this will help establish that you're not being a lazy sponge and wasting people's time.